LinuxForHealth/fhir-utils/README.md

 >>> patient: Washington Jr., Dr. Fred Lawrence
 ```

+### Unit Tests
+Unit Tests are contained in test_lib.py inside of the tests folder which utilizes pytest to test using a static
+Patient FHIR Resource contained in patient.json.
+Since the address is a longer multi-line string we use a test file
+to compare to via the assertion

 ### Code Formatting

 LinuxForHealth {library name} adheres to the [Black Code Style and Convention](https://black.readthedocs.io/en/stable/index.html)